 Generate is our new ‘train-the-trainer programme for a Jewish life based on everyone’s contribution.
 The vision of Generate is ‘a Jewish life built on everyone’s contribution’, where youth are enabled to take initiative and shape their Jewish context.
 The project aims to transform community members from passive “consumers” into active contributors.

 Find out more about Generate.

-Overcoming Antisemitism Training and Holocaust Education.
+Overcoming Antisemitism Training.
 CEJI’s training programmes draw upon the lessons of the Holocaust.
 It is an essential reference to the dangers of hate speech, the escalation of prejudice and discrimination and antisemitism.